Crop Production

 Water Constraints

 For irrigated crops, water availability is a key constraint.
-The model tracks blue water availability by basin and growing season.
+The model supports two water supply scenarios, selected via config.water.supply_scenario:

 The model uses the Water Footprint Network’s monthly blue water availability dataset for 405 GRDC river basins [hoekstra2011].